Clinical-Genomics-Linkoping/gms-artic/README.md

 ## Finding the results

 The pangolin results are placed in directory: `results/ncovIllumina_sequenceAnalysis_pangolinTyping` and multiqc results are in file: `results/multiqc/<sample_name>_multiqc.html`

+<a name="footnote1">1</a>: In either of the cases some other configurations elsewhere might be necessary to be updated as well

 ---